ManticoreGamesInc/platform-documentation/src/tutorials/terrain_reference.md

 #### Surface Alignment

 The **Surface** alignment option attaches the brush to the surface of the terrain.
-This allows you to easily add terrain features such as hills and mountains.

 #### Other Alignments